 - any other financial losses that can be linked to your accident

 The amount of damages awarded can also be affected by the level of liability on the part of your employer.
 In some cases, your employer could argue that you were partly responsible for your accident or the extent of injuries sustained.
 This is known as contributory negligence.
 If this argument is successful, the amount of compensation awarded would be reduced by a percentage based on how much your own actions contributed towards your injury or illness.

-We understand that for most people, making a claim for compensation will be a relatively new and potentially daunting task.
-We aim to ensure that our clients feel at ease and confident in our ability to achieve the highest compensation possible.
-This all starts with a free case assessment, which is a great opportunity for you to ask questions and get a feel for the level of service we provide.
+Solicitors understand that for most people, making a claim for compensation will be a relatively new and potentially daunting task.
+They will aim to ensure that clients feel at ease and confident in their ability to achieve the highest compensation possible.
+This all starts with a free case assessment, which is a great opportunity for you to ask questions and get a feel for the level of service your solicitor can provide.

-Benefits of using one of our highly experienced and talented solicitors to process your claim include:
+Benefits of using a highly experienced solicitors to process your claim include: